lffg-archive/errou/README.md

 ### The `error` type

 By default, `call.error` has the [`unknown`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-0.html#new-unknown-top-type) type.
-You may [assert](https://www.typescriptlang.org/docs/handbook/basic-types.html#type-assertions) that type to your desired `Error` instance or pass the correct `Error` type to the second generic that `errou` accepts.
+You may [assert](https://www.typescriptlang.org/docs/handbook/basic-types.html#type-assertions) that type to your desired `Error` instance.

 <details>
 <summary>Asserting the <code>error</code> type</summary>